JacquesLucke/animation_nodes_manual/content/documentation/nodes/matrix/distribute_matrices/index.md

 ## Spiral

-This option lets you distribute matrices along an Archimedean spiral.
+This option lets you distribute matrices along a spiral.

+### Options

+- **Center Spiral** - If true, the spiral will be centered vertically.

 ### Inputs